Cham Albanians: Modern history

-First years of Greek rule (1913–1923)
+Balkan Wars, World War I and first years of Greek rule (1913–1923)

 With the onset of the Balkan Wars (1912–1913), Muslim Chams were uneager to fight as part of the Ottoman army.
 Nonetheless, most of the Lab and Cham beys formed irregular armed groups that fought against the Greek units, burning a number of villages in the regions of Paramythia, Fanari and Filiates.
 On the other hand some beys in Margariti were not willing to fight and were ready to accept Greek rule due to the general anarchy in the Ottoman Empire.
 Local Christians were enlisted as part of the Greek forces.
-Within a few days after the Greek army secured control of the region, a Greek irregular military unit executed 72 or 78 Muslim Cham notables from Paramythia, who were accused of being traitors.
+Within a few days after the Greek army secured control of the region, a Greek Cretan paramilitary under commanders Deligiannakis and Spiros Fotis, killed 75 Cham notables of Paramythia who were gathered to pledge allegiance to the Greek state.
 Occurrences of atrocities perpetrated by Greek forces within the region were recorded mainly by the Albanian side, whereas those events were noted only indirectly, though clearly by Greek government officials.
-After the end of the Balkans war, Greek authorities suspected that a local anti-Greek movement was possible, supported by the Provisional Government of Albania and Italy, and decided to disarm the population.
-Moreover, Albanian representatives accused Greece of assassinations and persecution of Cham representatives.
-These accusations were rejected by the Greek government.
+A few months later, more Cham notables were murdered by Greek authorities.
+In their internal correspondence, Italian diplomats in the region noted that this was a tactic employed to end Cham Albanian influence in the region by eliminating the elite class which had the role of dissemination of Albanian national ideology in the broader population.

 Following the defeat of Ottoman forces in the Balkan Wars of 1912–1913, an international boundary commission awarded the northern part of the region of Epirus to the Principality of Albania, and the southern part to the Kingdom of Greece, leaving Greek and Albanian minority areas on both sides of the border.
 Most of the areas inhabited by Chams, except for a few villages, were assigned to Greece.
+After the end of the Balkan Wars, Greek authorities suspected that a local anti-Greek movement was possible, supported by the Provisional Government of Albania and Italy, and decided to disarm the population.
+Moreover, Albanian representatives accused Greece of assassinations and persecution of Cham representatives.
+These accusations were rejected by the Greek government.
+In the December 1915 legislative elections, due to the general boycott declared by the party of Eleftherios Venizelos, two of the three deputies of Preveza electoral periphery were Muslim Chams: Ali Dino and Musli Emin Ramiz.
+Persecution of Chams continued during World War I at a smaller scale than in the Balkan Wars.
+Many villages mainly in the former kazas of Filiates and Paramythia were burnt down.